Scientific Name

 Description

 Agave parryi var. truncata 'Huntington' is an attractive succulent that forms tight rosettes of thick, broad, pale blue-gray leaves with small, widely spaced teeth and a curved terminal spine.
 The spines are dark reddish-brown on new leaves and fade to gray on older leaves.
-Leaves carry on their lower surfaces the distinct imprints of the thorny leaf margins of the previous outer leaf bud.
-Mature rosettes, over ten years, are topped with a magnificent flowering spike with bi-colored inflorescences.
-Tinged orange in the bud, the flowers open yellow.
-The rosette dies after flowering, but new rosettes formed by offsets will slowly root at the base of the mother rosette.
+The leaves carry distinct imprints of the thorny leaf margins of the previous outer leaf bud on their lower surfaces.

 Hardiness